 League School of Greater Boston

-League School of Greater Boston is a year-round program dedicated to the education of children with Autism Spectrum Disorders.
+League School of Greater Boston, named “Best Special Needs High School” for 2019 by Boston Parents Paper, is a year-round program dedicated to the education of children with Autism Spectrum Disorders.
 Our team approach to education creates a collaborative, supportive and open environment within our community.
-We are currently seeking an ASSISTANT PROGRAM COORDINATOR for the Pathfinders, Foundations and Transitions programs to start immediately.
-This position will work directly with the Program Coordinators of each day school program team to achieve the desired results.
+We are currently seeking a HEAD TEACHER to start immediately in our Content Teaching/Life Skills program.
+Annual salary starts at $49,138; additional $2,550 for Special Education license, $5,100/year for Master’s degree.
+League School will help obtain required licensure for qualified candidates.

 Valid driver’s license.